+A format change back to a full-blown CHR station was in the works at this time under new OM Chris Gable and new PD Don Hallett.
+However, the station decided to go in a different direction after sales projections showed that CHR would not work.
 On June 13, 1985, listeners were treated to a continuously repeated recording pronouncing that “WPJB is dead!”.
 This was followed by the continuous playing of Debbie Boone's "You Light Up My Life", along with "Taps".
 The next morning, Gary DeGraide introduced the new WWLI “Lite 105”.
 Lite 105 played a unique blend of light adult contemporary music with little talk.
 There was virtually no current music in the original format.
 The only on-air holdovers from WPJB to the new format were DeGraide in the morning and Tyler on the “Nite Lite” show from 6pm to midnight.
-E.G. Williamson and Peter Doblin were other personalities that I can remember on Lite at this time.
+OM Chris Gable followed DeGraide in middays and PD Don Hallett did afternoons.
+E.G. Williamson (overnights) and Peter Doblin (weekends) were other personalities that I can remember on Lite at this time.
 Normally a high energy top-40 personality, Tyler, (going by “Terry Tyler” for the first time in this area; he had used his first name early in his career in Ohio) seemed out of place in this format and was gone within a few months.
 DeGraide, meanwhile remained the morning host, bringing a familiar and friendly voice to WWLI listeners (until the end of 2005).
 In 1989, Eastern Broadcasting was acquired by Tele-Media Broadcasting.
 In an ironic twist, with Tele-Media's acquisition of former rival WPRO-FM in 1993, both stations were now owned by the same company.
 A few months before then, a familar voice had joined Lite 105 as Charlie Jefferds took over the afternoon drive shift that he held until January, 2009.
 Another voice from the early-mid 90's with a long run on the station until November, 2011 was NiteLite host Art Spencer.